Chauster/Chauster/README.md

 - 🌱 Currently learning TypeScript
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2022 Goals: Learn about Web3.0, Complex Web Animations, NextJS / Solid.js and Remix!
-- ⚡ About me: Gaming / Programming
+- ⚡ About me: Gaming / Programming / Browse daily DEV.to and Medium articles/blogs related to Web Technologies
 - 😻 I have a knack for creating intuitive Web designs

 ### Languages and Tools: